Andreas Thom: Club career

-Andreas Thom made his professional debut for BFC Dynamo in the DDR-Oberliga as a substitute for Bernd Schulz in the match against FC Carl Zeiss Jena on 22 October 1983.
+Andreas Thom was one of the greatest talents in East German football, according to former BFC Dynamo coach Jürgen Bogs.
+Bogs claims that Thom "had everything".
+He brought him up to train with the first team of BFC Dynamo every now and then.
+At 18-years old, Thom made his professional debut for BFC Dynamo in the DDR-Oberliga, as a substitute for Bernd Schulz in the match against FC Carl Zeiss Jena on 22 October 1983.
 He then made his international debut for BFC Dynamo against FK Partizan Belgrade in the 1983-84 European Cup on 2 November 1983.

 During his time at BFC Dynamo, he won the DDR-Oberliga in 1984, 1985, 1986, 1987 and 1988, and the FDGB-Pokal in 1988 and 1989.
 He scored the only goal of the game in the 1989 FDGB-Pokal final.
 Thom was the top scorer in the 1987-88 DDR-Oberliga.
 He became the player of the week six times during the league season.
 Thom was then also voted the East German Footballer of the Year in 1988.

 On 16 December 1989, Thom became the first East German to sign for a Bundesliga club when he joined West German side Bayer Leverkusen for a transfer fee of 2.5 million Deutsche Mark (approx £900,000).
 The transfer also placed Thom amongst the highest earners in the Bundesliga and made him the highest paid player at Bayer Leverkusen.
 Thom made his historic debut for his new club on 17 February 1990, and scored the opening goal in a 3–1 win over FC Homburg.
 Thom spent over five years at Bayer Leverkusen, and picked up a winner's medal on 12 June 1993 win they defeated Hertha BSC II 1–0 in the final of the DFB-Pokal.
 Franz Beckenbauer has said that he thought Andreas Thom was the most complete player he had ever seen.

 Thom signed for Glasgow club Celtic in July 1995 for a then club record fee of £2.2million.
 On 30 November 1997, Thom picked up another winner's medal when he played in the Celtic side that defeated Dundee United 3–0 in the Scottish League Cup Final.
 Thom moved back to Germany in January 1998 to sign for Hertha BSC, although his 15 league appearances for Celtic earlier that season saw him pick up a Scottish League championship medal when Celtic clinched the league title in May 1998.

 Thom spent four years at Hertha BSC before retiring from playing.
 Thom made his last appearance on 7 March 2001, coming on as a substitute in a 2–1 win over SpVgg Unterhaching.
 In the 2000–01 season he foremost played in Hertha's reserve team.